India: What's behind ethnic violence in Manipur state? – DW – 05/09/2023

 Ethnic clashes kill at least 54 in India's Manipur state

-The Meitei community, which accounts for over 50% of the state's population of about 3.5 million, has demanded that it be recognized as a "scheduled tribe."
-The constitutionally defined status is a form of affirmative action to combat historical structural inequality and discrimination.
+The Meitei community, which accounts for over 50% of the state's 3.5 million residents, has demanded that it be recognized as a "scheduled tribe."
+The constitutionally defined status is a form of affirmative action intended to combat historical structural inequality and discrimination.

 India reserves some government jobs, college places and elected seats for those categorized as "scheduled tribes."

-While the Meitei — a largely Hindu community — want the status, others like the predominantly Christian Naga and the Kuki tribes have opposed such a classification.
+While the Meitei — a largely Hindu community — want the status, others like the predominantly Christian Naga and the Kuki tribes have opposed this classification.

-The latter two tribes account for around 40% of the state's population, and currently enjoy the scheduled tribe status, which gives them land-owning rights in the hills and forests, which cover a little over 75% of Manipur.
+The latter two tribes account for around 40% of the state's population, and currently enjoy the scheduled tribe status, which gives them land-owning rights in the hills and forests that cover around 75% of Manipur.

 Last month, the state's High Court asked the government to consider the Meitei's demand and set a deadline of mid-May.